explorable-viz/esop2025/author-response/response.md

 Although related inputs is indeed formally dual to related outputs, this was not readily obtained in the POPL 2022 work, because the Galois connections were of types f: I → O1 and g: I → O2 (where 'I' indicates input and 'O' output).
 In this setup, f could be composed with (dual g) and (dual f) with g, but each of those composites was a "linked outputs" analysis of type O1 → O2 or O2 → O1.
-To generalise to linked inputs, we need to reformulate f and g as a single Galois connection of type I → O1 × O2 which can then be either pre- or post-composed with its own dual.
-One yields a "linked inputs" analysis of type I → I; the other composite (of type O1 × O2 → O1 × O2) can then be used to recover the POPL 2022 "linked outputs" approach in the new setting, via projection operators which also have conjugates.
+To generalise to linked inputs, in our our implementation we needed to reformulate f and g as a single Galois connection of type I → O1 × O2 which can then be either pre- or post-composed with its own dual, although this is not described in the paper.
+One composite yields a "linked inputs" analysis of type I → I; the other composite (of type O1 × O2 → O1 × O2) can then be used to recover the POPL 2022 "linked outputs" approach, via projection operators which also have conjugates.
 (For example the projection π₁: O1 × O2 → O1 has a conjugate [id , const ⊥] : O1 → O1 × O2 which supplies the bottom demand for the right view.)
-This also provides the formal account of "brushing and linking" requested by Reviewer A.

-Explaining this will clarify the delta from the POPL 2022 work and show how additional general-purpose combinators for reasoning about data dependencies are easy to derive.
-Our implementation uses the "projections with conjugates" on language-level constructs such as environments to provide more focused queries (e.g. finding outputs that are related via a specific environment variable); we will use this to further connect graphs/graph queries (section 3) to programs/executions (section 4), as also highlighted by Reviewer A.
+We will explain this to clarify the delta from the POPL 2022 work and show how additional general-purpose combinators for reasoning about data dependencies are easy to derive.
+This also provides the formal account of "brushing and linking" requested by Reviewer A. Our implementation also uses "projections with conjugates" on language-level constructs such as environments to provide more focused queries (e.g. finding outputs that are related via a specific environment variable); we will use this to further connect graphs/graph queries (section 3) to programs/executions (section 4), as also highlighted by Reviewer A.

 ### R2.
 Correctness statements relating graphs/graph operators to semantics (Reviewers A and B)